 If you’re feeling adventurous, write full product descriptions in the spreadsheet.
 If we’re talking about writing blog posts with a lot of stats or using a lot of information collected from different sources, you might find it worthwhile to write everything in a spreadsheet.
 It won’t look neat, but being able to copy-paste your content into place section by section is excellent.

-I did this when I created by How to Start an LLC in Every State resource; I didn’t create each of those pages by hand.
-A lot of the data came from cells in a spreadsheet that I then plugged into place.
+I did this when I created by How to Start an LLC in Every State resource; I didn’t create each page by hand.
+A lot of the data came from cells in a spreadsheet that I plugged into place.